Values and principles

 Each pound that we receive can only be spent once, we will ensure that we use each one to maximise the value to our communities.

-At Yorkshire MESMAC we are proud of our historical focus on work with Gay, Bisexual men, men who have sex with men and wider Lesbian, Gay, Bisexual and Questioning adult and youth communities; and we are committed to continuing this work.
+At Yorkshire MESMAC we are proud of our historical focus on work with Gay, Bisexual men, men who have sex with men and wider Lesbian, Gay, Bisexual, Trans and Questioning communities; and we are committed to continuing this work.

-Yorkshire MESMAC has developed from skills and experience gained working with LGB communities.
-We are currently made up of community based services that work predominately with those communities who are disproportionately affected by HIV, STIs and young men who are vulnerable to sexual exploitation.
+Yorkshire MESMAC has developed from skills and experience gained working with LGBTQ communities.
+We are currently made up of community based services that work predominately with those communities who are disproportionately affected by HIV, STIs and mental health inequality.